 Buddhism in the West began its latest emergence in the middle of the twentieth century.
 Here at the beginning of the twenty-first, those baby-boomer converts find themselves ready for a new phase of life: retirement.

 Mu Soeng, the study center’s program director, resident scholar, and a core faculty member, observed this emergence, and the questions it was generating from people who come to Barre.
 He thought it might be useful to combine the knowledge of the Buddha’s teachings with related ideas from Indian culture on the phases of life.
-Together with another idea, the combination of a BCBS course with an online community, this will become Going Forth: A Buddhist Approach to Retirement & Old Age, a new course to be offered this April 6-8 at BCBS under his guidance.

 As the course description notes, retirement confronts us with existential issues in altogether new ways.
 While there are many ways this idea could unfold, the initial weekend course is meant to be an exploratory workshop for establishing an ongoing discourse on these vital issues.
 Can the Buddha’s insights into the human condition be articulated and contextualized in ways that can help guide and support a new kind of community?
 It will also be the first step in creating an online retirement community that will inspire the daily practice of a far-flung network of Buddhist practitioners.